Why Royal Dornoch is One of the Best Golf Courses in the World

 There’s almost like a little gully that moves around the entire edge of the large green, that will give you a tough pitch similar to the one you’d find on 14 if you don’t get home in two.

-While Royal Dornoch was the most remote course we played, in the grand scheme of things it’s not that hard to get to.
+While Royal Dornoch was the most remote course we played on this Scotland trip, in the grand scheme of things it’s not that hard to get to.
 If you’re from the States and used to road trips, this will be a breeze as it’s only about 4 hours from Edinburgh if traffic isn’t bad.

 There’s also plenty of other golf and distilleries to keep you entertained while you’re there.